-I built the stable block in 1986 and apart from being used by my horses and pony, the 3 stables are extremely useful for dealing with my sheep [ 10 Hebridean & 12 Shropshire] and their lambs & for rearing chickens & ducklings.
-A friend hatches out chicks & ducklings in his incubator but I then have to keep them under cover until they are big enough to survive in Fort Ducks without being eaten by rooks or crows.
-Previously my hens & ducks hatched out their own eggs but they were rather unreliable about it & I used to have to buy ducklings & ex-battery hens periodically.
+I built the stable block in 1986 and apart from being used by my horses and pony, the 3 stables are extremely useful for dealing with my 7 Shropshire sheep and their lambs & for rearing chickens & ducklings.
+A friend hatches out chicks & ducklings in their incubator but I then have to keep them under cover until they are big enough to survive in Fort Ducks without being eaten by rooks or crows.
+Previously my hens & ducks hatched out their own eggs but they were rather unreliable about it & I had to buy ducklings & ex-battery hens periodically.

 The stable block also comprises 2 adjoining storage areas, each the size of a double garage.
 One is used to store hay, feed & bedding for the animals.
 The other is used for general storage with my Kubota tractor the most important item.
 Behind is the cold store where I keep 2 small deep-freezers.
-I fill them with home-grown fruit & vegetables; with the lamb, chicken & duck that I produce and with presents from friends of Canada goose, pheasant, venison etc .
+I fill them with home-grown fruit & vegetables; with the lamb and poultry that I produce and with Canada goose, pheasant and venison shot mainly on site.

 I bed my horses on shredded cardboard.
 It is easier to handle than straw or wood-shavings & much better for the gardens.
 Contrary to popular belief, I find there is seldom any need for it to be “well-rotted” first: I put it on as a mulch in the autumn & dig it in, if necessary, in late winter or early spring after the frosts have broken it down [ I would not use it in the flower beds].